-SPEAK LATIN (SpkL): This represents a character's knowledge of Church Latin, the universal European language for both religious and intellectual activity.
+SPEAK LATIN (SpkL): This represents a character's knowledge of Church Latin, the universal European lan-

 READ AND WRITE (R&W): This represents a character's ability to read and write whatever languages he or she speaks.
 Literacy was a separate and not altogether common skill in this era.